Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing: The Proposed Model

-Given $\mathcal{V}$, an important question is how to construct $\mathcal{A}$ which correlates each node feature with others.
-For video processing, both the spatial and temporal relations should be taken into consideration regardless of the limitations of their distance.
+{Given the set of nodes, $\mathcal{V}$, the subsequent important question is how to efficiently construct adjacent matrix $\mathcal{A}$ which determines the correlations between graph nodes.} When analyzing videos, both the spatial and temporal relations should be taken into consideration regardless of the limitations of their Euclidean distance.
 A direct implementation is constructing a fully-connected graph by computing non-local interactions $\mathcal{A}_{i,j}$ between every two nodes across space and time, \ie, $\mathcal{N}(i) = \mathcal{V}$.
-However, a fully-connected graph often suffers from prohibitively expensive computation and redundant information, which makes the graph network difficult to be optimized especially dealing with limited training data.
-To address this challenge, we construct a {\em dynamic sampling} scheme to dynamically sample a small subset of the most relevant feature nodes as $\mathcal{N}(i)$ across space-time, through {\em motion-aware dynamic sampling} and {\em cross-scale node sampling}.
-In this way, the nodes relations in $\mathcal{A}$ are non-zero only at the positions of selected relevant nodes, {imposed with the sparsity prior} to efficiently gather non-local dependencies without computation overhead and information redundancy.
+However, a fully-connected graph often suffers from prohibitively expensive computation, redundant information, and optimization difficulty especially when dealing with limited training data.
+Therefore, we construct a {\em dynamic sampling} scheme to dynamically sample a small subset of the time-spacial relevant feature nodes as $\mathcal{N}(i)$, including {\em motion-aware dynamic sampling} and {\em cross-scale node sampling}.

+In this way, the node correlations in $\mathcal{A}$ are non-zero only at the positions of selected relevant nodes, imposed with the sparsity prior.
+This allows for the efficient gathering of non-local dependencies without excessive computations and redundant information.
+In summary, we aim to design a position-adaptive, weight-learnable, motion-aware, and computation-economy construction of $\mathcal{A}$ for the video graph.